shl152/cs445-rec2/README.md

        javac cs445/rec2/LongestCommonSubsequence.java
        java cs445.rec2.LongestCommonSubsequence

+   However, a simpler alternative is available thanks to the gradle build tool.
+   From the root of the repository (i.e., *without* navigating to `app/src/main/java/`), you can use one of the following commands to compile and run the program automatically using gradle:

-   Alternatively, you can use `./gradlew run` (on Unix-like terminals such as those found on Mac, Linux, or Windows Subsystem for Linux) or `gradlew.bat run` (on DOS-like terminals such as the more traditional Windows terminal) to compile and run the program automatically using gradle.
+   - `./gradlew run` (on Unix-like terminals such as those found on Mac, Linux, or Windows Subsystem for Linux)
+   - `gradlew.bat run` (on DOS-like terminals such as the more traditional Windows terminal)

    Use `gradle clean` to remove all of the generated files (such as `.class` files).
 Nothing extra needs to be installed for this to work; the included gradle wrapper will automatically download a copy of the tool if needed.

    (Note that the starter code will not compile and run until you complete the exercise.)